Data Scraping: Navigating Unique Web Structures

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Here's that text.
+Here’s that text.
 If I want, I can inspect it and find out exactly where it is.
-It's the a tag with the name attribute 1.1.13.
-Okay, so what we want is to say um line equals soup dot find an a tag with the attribute name and it's 1.1.13.
-And then we'll run lines get text.
+It’s the A tag with the name attribute 1.1.13.
+Okay, so what we want is to say, um, line = soup.find('a', {'name': '1.1.13'}).
+And then we’ll run line.get_text().

 And there it is.
-All right, second one's a little tougher.
+All right, the second one’s a little tougher.
 Not so tough, a little tougher.

-All a tags.
-So that would be, we can say, I don't know, tags.
-That seems like a fine name, pretty generic, but we're doing something pretty generic.
+All A tags.
+So, that would be, we can say, I don’t know, tags.
+That seems like a fine name, pretty generic, but we’re doing something pretty generic.

-I want to find all a tags.
-That's it.
+I want to find all A tags.
+That’s it.
 Just find them all.

 Data Science Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-We have Shakespeare's homepage, Loves, Labor, Lost, and then some content from it.
-Now these were not maybe what you were expecting.
+We have Shakespeare's homepage, 'Love's Labor Lost, ' and then some content from it.
+Now, these were not maybe what you were expecting.
 These are the tags up here that are more what we think of as links.

 Colin Jaffe